HillsMakan/sydneyhillsmakan/src/content/partner/jlc_aus_pty_ltd.md

 • Home offices, studios, or creative spaces

-Typically retailing well above $150,000, our foundation partners can access these from $129,000 + site costs (depending on specifications and finishes).
+Typically retailing well above $150,000, HMG International members can access these from $129,000 + site costs (depending on specifications and finishes).
+That’s around $19,000 savings off regular pricing.

 **Why This Opportunity Stands Out**